QzSG/bluemix-ghost-cloudinary/README.md

 The project is maintained by a non-profit organisation called the **Ghost Foundation**, along with an amazing group of independent [contributors](https://github.com/TryGhost/Ghost/contributors).
 We're trying to make publishing software that changes the shape of online journalism.

 - [Visit Ghost.org for more details](https://ghost.org)

+# Important Note

+This repo is no longer mantained.
+I highly recommend switching over to Ghost v1+ onwards.
+Bluemix now IBM Cloud has always been a mess to work with, I have since moved over to Digital Ocean and self hosting Ghost v1.

 # Quick Start Install